JLW-7/BLOG/source/_posts/how-to-spot-projects-worth-your-time.md

 category: Computer Science
 ---

-> *This post is based on my own experience and observations, written for developers/professionals looking to find and spend time on projects that actually matter.*
+> *This post is based on my own experience and observations, written for developers/professionals looking to find and spend time on projects worth building.*

 ## Introduction

-So I've found that at some point, most developers run into the same question: *What should I build?* Well, ideas are easy to come by, but many that seem exciting at first lose their appeal once work begins.
-Over time, I’ve learned that **choosing the right ideas** are more important than coming up with them.
+So I've found that at some point, most developers run into the same question: *Now what should I build?* Yeah everyone knows ideas are easy to come by, but **choosing the right ones** are more important.
+I made this guide to help you find out what kind of projects are worth your time.

 ---

 ## Start With Yourself

-The projects that last tend to start with a real-world problem.
-It is often useful to ask:
+This is the most important part: the projects that are meaningful usually start with a real-world problem.
+You might find it useful to ask:

 - What problems do I encounter repeatedly?
 - What topics or activities do I naturally spend time on?
 - Where could I combine my interests or skills in a meaningful way?

-When a project solves a problem you personally experience, you get motivation much easier.
+When a project solves a problem you experience yourself, you get motivation much easier.

 ---

 ## Think Small First

-Many large ideas can be motivating, but difficult too, thus easy to abandon.
-Starting a smaller project and going step by step helps make more progress.
+Many large ideas can be motivating but difficult, thus easy to abandon.
+It is better for you to start a smaller project and go step by step.
+It helps make more progress.
+You'll want to:

 - Focus on a single, essential feature in the beginning
 - Avoid over-polishing or overloading at first
 - Use the early version to learn and adjust; add more features as you go

-I find that a simple, completed project, is often more valuable than a gigantic one that's never shipped.
-Using a [project building tracker](https://github.com/JLW-7/CodeLog) or a to-do list often helps.
+I find that a simple, completed project, is often more valuable than a gigantic one that never gets finished.
+You can use a project building tracker like [CodeLog](https://github.com/JLW-7/CodeLog) or a to-do list to keep track of progress.

 ---

 ## Ask the Right Questions

-Before committing to an idea, it is usually best to go back and consider:
+Now before you commit to an idea, here are some questions for you to go back and consider:

 - Would I realistically use this myself in an aspect of life?
 - Does building it help me learn or improve something?
 - Can this idea be understood by both myself and others?
 - Do I feel genuinely interested in and curious about building it?

-If most answers are no, it might be better to rethink the idea.
+If most answers are no, it might be better to rethink your idea.

 ---

 ## Observation Is Important

-Although many good ideas are completely new inventions, some project ideas may come from improving what already exists.
-So think:
+It's important to note that although many good ideas are completely new inventions, some project ideas may come from improving stuff that already exist.
+Think:

 - Can an existing tool be simplified or improved?
 - Could two ideas or subjects be combined into something more effective?